tlint101/practice-in-code/README.md

 ## Introduction
 Hello there!

-This will serve as a place where I share code that I am currently testing or find interesting.
+My name is Tony and you have stumbled across my blog.
+There are a ton of blogs online that has taught me how do things in python.
+And I would like to pay it forward!
+This will serve as a place where I share what interests me, code that I am currently testing or packages that I find interesting.
-I would like it to serve as a place to also teach others interested in cheminformatics and python.

-Let's do it!

-# todo update readme
+Any code that I use can be found in this repository under the 'notebooks/' directory.

+As always, thanks for visitng!